VladdyOnGitHub/VladdyOnGitHub/README.md

 I'm a recently graduated computer scientist based in Aalborg, Denmark. :computer:

 #### Currently:
-- Working as a Junior Software Developer @ SafeEx
+- Working as a Junior Software Developer

 #### Languages I enjoy working with:
 - Python